Green Tea Culture

 Author’s Note

-Why is gyokuro brewed at such a low temperature?
+Why is gyokuro brewed at low temperature?

 Is gyokuro stronger than sencha?